grobelDev/cra-react-tailwind-postcss-starter/README.md

   }
 ```

-- NOTE: The 'src/styles.css' is what the OUTPUT css file is going to look like.
+NOTE: The 'src/styles.css' is what the OUTPUT css file is going to look like.

-#### 7. Import our the styles.css into the Index.js.
+#### 7. Import the styles.css into the Index.js.

 Index.js: